Hidden Stashes: How Teen’s Hide Substances from Parents

 Everyday Items with Hidden Compartments

-Highlighters, makeup containers, and pens, items that seem harmless, can be modified to stash drugs.
+The most common, yet overlooked, items can serve as excellent hiding spots.
+Highlighters, makeup containers, jewelry boxes and pens, items that seem harmless, can be modified to store drugs.

-Spotting a hollowed-out highlighter or a pen repurposed for substance ingestion can be challenging.
+It can be difficult to spot some of these.
+For example you may not notice an empty highlighter or a pen repurposed for substance ingestion can be challenging.

 Secret Spaces in Vehicles